+Table 1: A table of baseline clinical variables recorded as part of standard of care.
+The clinical variables will be utilized alongside computational radiomic features from computed tomography scans as input data to a machine learning model to predict local or any hepatic progression.

 Data Collection and Equipment:

-A total of N=97 CT scans, dosimetric data, and outcome data were retrospectively obtained from Memorial Sloan Kettering Cancer Center (MSKCC).
-Outcome data collected include a binary flag of whether local or any hepatic regression occurred and and integer time-to-event of local or any hepatic regression.
+Data for a total of 129 lesions from N=97 patients undergoing radiation treatment for CLM were retrospectively obtained from Memorial Sloan Kettering Cancer Center (MSKCC), including pre-treatment CT scans, dosimetric data, and outcome data.
+Right-censored time-to-event data was collected for two outcomes related to progression of disease, namely progression anywhere in the liver and local progression in the treated tumor.
 The study was approved by the MSKCC research ethics board (ID: 16-328).
 Liver and tumor volumes were segmented by radiation oncologists at MSKCC, as is standard of care.
 The AI model was programmed in Python, utilizing the Pyradiomics and Pysurvival libraries.

 Problem Definition

-The task for the AI model is to predict the time until the primary endpoint, defined as time until local tumor progression.
-To accomplish, an AI survival prediction model has been developed, visualized in Figure 1, consisting of an offline training component and a real-time prediction component.
+The task for the AI model was to predict the primary endpoint, defined as time until local tumor progression.
+To accomplish this, an AI survival prediction model, visualized in Figure 1, has been developed, consisting of an offline training component and a real-time prediction component.
 The input to the training component is a set of liver CT scans.
-The liver volumes are then processed with radiomic computations to train a survival model, which computes a predicted survival time interval for the training dataset.
+Radiomic features are extracted from the liver and/or tumor volumes and used to train a survival model, which learns to predict a survival time interval for the patients in the training dataset.
 After the model is trained, new patient CT scans can be used as an input to the finalized model to compute a real-time survival prediction.
 The training stage contains three main components: radiomic feature extraction, feature selection, and random survival forest modelling, visualized in Figure 2.

 Figure 1: A visualization of the survival prediction system.
 The system contains two stages.
 The first is a training stage, where a survival model is built by training a random survival forest from radiomic features extracted from a set of computed tomography liver scans.
 Once the survival model has been built, it can be exported to a real-time prediction environment, where liver scans of new patients can be fed as input to the survival model to obtain a predicted survival for the new patient.
 In this way, most of the computation required is done beforehand to build the model and prediction can occur in real-time for new patients.

 Figure 2: Steps involved in training the prediction model.
 The computed tomography scans of the training set are first processed by extracting the liver volumes and computing radiomic features on the volumes.
-The features undergo feature selection to filter irrelevant features and the remaining features are used to build a decision tree using the random survival forest algorithm.
+Feature selection is used to filter variables with low information yield and the remaining features are used to build a decision tree using the random survival forest algorithm.
 The final output is an optimized ensemble survival tree which predicts survival given a set of radiomic features.

 Radiomic Feature Extraction

-In the first stage to train the model, 108 radiomic features were then computed for a liver volume extracted form a CT scan.
+In the first stage to train the model, 108 radiomic features were computed for a liver volume extracted from a CT scan.
 This includes computations related to shape, intensity statistics, gray-level co-occurrence matrices, gray level run-length matrices, gray level dependence matrices, and gray tone difference matrices.
 A full list of radiomic features is available in the Supplemental Table 1.
 A visualization of radiomic feature extraction is displayed in Figure 3.